What exactly is a customer service mantra? It is more than your tagline, motto, or…

 Showing Customers That They Are Being Heard

-- Before offering a solution, practice active listening by first listening closely and fully to the customer’s situation.
+- Before offering a solution, practice active listening by listening closely and thoroughly to the customer’s situation.
 Avoid interrupting.

-- If anything is not clear about the customer’s explanation, ask them questions to uncover any missing information.
+- If anything is unclear about the customer’s explanation, ask them questions to uncover any missing information.